Your UGI Bill Explained

 The cost of your bill is determined by:

-Distribution and Customer Charges: Currently, about 52% of each residential bill is for the delivery and service costs to upgrade and maintain our natural gas facilities and to ensure we are delivering natural gas in a safe, reliable manner.
+Distribution and Customer Charges: As of December 1, 2023, about 65% of each residential bill is for the delivery and service costs to upgrade and maintain our natural gas facilities and to ensure we are delivering natural gas in a safe, reliable manner.
 This amount can be changed through a Base Rate Case, where the Pennsylvania Public Utility Commission must approve any proposed increase.

-Gas Costs (Commodity): This is the charge for the actual amount of energy you consume.
+Commodity Charge: This is the charge for the actual amount of energy you consume.
 For natural gas, it is presented in CCF (hundred cubic feet).
-Currently, the commodity component accounts for about 48% of your energy bill.
+As of December 1, 2023, the commodity component accounts for about 35% of your energy bill.
 Learn about more ways to conserve energy to help keep the commodity portion of your bill more manageable.

 Purchased Gas Costs “Pass-Through”